Girl on Fire (song): Music videos

 The music video for the song, premiered on BET's 106 & Park on October 19, 2012, and was directed by Sophie Muller.
 The video portrays Keys as a working mother caring for her kids and an elderly mother, has received wide acclaim from critics.
 Christopher Farley from the Wall Street Journal was of the opinion that Keys is making 21st-century domesticity sexy, and is "an intriguing move for a pop-soul star".
 Rolling Stone magazine says Keys "applies glamour and magic to household chores", and made reference to Mary Poppins being an inspiration in the videos magic scene.

 The video for the Inferno remix was uploaded to VEVO on November 2, 2012.
 It is much the same video as the main version but with Minaj's scenes pasted in the video.
 In Minaj's first verse, she appears in front of a red and black wall wearing a black and white outfit.
-In Minaj's second verse, we see her singing on a TV screen wearing a black outfit and having a starry night sky behind her.
+In Minaj's second verse, we see her rapping on a TV screen wearing a black outfit and having a starry night sky behind her.
 A completely new video was released for Japan in January 2013.